-Share based payment expense increased in the current three-month period when compared to the comparative three-month period by \$166,416 as a result of the cost recognised on 3,600,000 options issued in June and October 2018 to employees, consultants, officers and directors of the company.
+Share-based payment expense increased in the current three-month period when compared to the comparative three-month period by \$80,468 as a result of the cost recognised on 3,600,000 options issued in June and October 2018 to employees, consultants, officers and directors of the company.

-Management and administrative expenses increased in the current three-month period due to increased non -executive directors fees of \$23,100, increased CEO fees of \$50,000, increased accounting and audit fees of \$49,411, increased company secretarial fees of \$12,000, and greater consulting costs incurred of \$32,745 related to the Argentinean entities and other corporate entities.
+Management and administrative expenses increased in the current three-month period due mainly to: increased non-executive directors fees of \$26,400, increased CEO fees of \$50,000, increased accounting fees of \$9,471, company secretarial fees of \$9,000; and consulting fees of \$18,747.